 - Integrate with existing processes

 Piece of cake, right?
-Now, let's get deeper in to each one of the steps.
+Now, let's get deeper into each one of the steps.

 1. Assure the management commitment

 Managers at all levels of the organization have a huge effect on how your staff participates.
 According to a study published in Harvard Business Review the companies that involved mid-level managers two or more levels below the CEO were most successful in their change efforts.
-Assure management commitment by making sure that the they are aware of why you have decided to invest in suggestion scheme.
-Best practice is to give examples of how they can help making the launch successful.
+Assure management commitment by making sure that they are aware of why you have decided to invest in the suggestion scheme.
+Best practice is to give examples of how they can help make the launch successful.
 It is also recommended to tell which behaviors might be harmful.

 2. Define the process and the rules

 By researching the creative process of innovation, it has been found that an idea improves when other people can develop it with their comments.
-Therefore, it is important to welcome other people to developing the suggestion with their thoughts.
+Therefore, it is important to welcome other people to develop the suggestion with their thoughts.
 Orchidea Innovations has developed a modern, transparent suggestion box approach together with its customers.
 The approach combines the traditional suggestion scheme with the best practices of modern innovation research.

 Things to consider when defining the suggestion box process flow are

 - A transparent suggestion box process where all information is visible to the users increases trust and creates positive pressure on the persons in charge of making decisions.
 Online suggestion box software makes it easy for participants to review the status of the suggestion.

 - A simple process flow is often the best.